July 27, 2025 (1y ago) — last updated August 20, 2026 (1d ago)

 Embracing the Law of Process

-We live in a world that expects instant results.
+We live in a culture that expects instant results.
 The Law of Process reminds us that real growth takes time.
 Like a garden, you create conditions and then trust the natural rhythm of growth.

 Finding value in the in-between